 “My son gets mixed up when I show him more than one letter.
 He also confuses lowercase and uppercase letters and letter names and letter sounds.
 I’m already going super slow, and repeating the same letter activity is getting really boring.”

 The worst part is when you start to worry that your child is falling behind because of this struggle to learn letters.
-You might even you catch yourself thinking…
+You might even catch yourself thinking…

 I know that you just want to do everything possible to help your preschooler get ready for learning to read.
 So let’s fix this, ok?